nazufel/wizter/README.md

 It looks like you are trying to access MongoDB over HTTP on the native driver port.
 ```

 We now get a response from MongoDB and can use its DNS name.
 It is as if the local workstation is in the cluster.
-We can now make local modifications to the application code and validate them against a deployed environemnt.
+We can now make local modifications to the application code and validate them against a deployed environement.

 ### Intercept the Server-Bound Traffic and Run the Server Locally